ahmetcankardes/acankardes.github.io/_pages/about.md

 ## Getting Started

 If you're interested in my academic and professional journey, feel free to explore the various sections of this website.
 You can find information on projects I have contributed.
-This website is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io).

 Thank you for visiting, and I hope you enjoy exploring my journey!
 I will be happy to answer your questions through my mail if you have any.

+## Reference
+This website is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io).